 Costs of Psa to the industry and the wider community

-KVH released a report on the impact of the vine-killing disease Psa, which confirms the significant setback the disease has dealt to the kiwifruit industry and the wider communities which rely on it.
+KVH released a report on the impact of the vine-killing disease Psa, which confirmed the significant setback the disease dealt to the kiwifruit industry and wider communities.
 The report is by Lincoln University’s Agribusiness and Economics Research Unit.